srishanbhattarai/nepcal/README.md

 $ brew install nepcal
 ```

-### Manual Installation
+### Using `go get`

-You can also install `nepcal` manually if you have Go installed
+You can also install `nepcal` manually if you have the Go toolchain installed

 ```
-$ go get -v github.com/srishanbhattarai/nepcal
+$ go get -v github.com/srishanbhattarai/nepcal/cmd/nepcal
 ```

-Run `nepcal` on your terminal - if you see some formatted output, you are good to go!

 ## Usage